 Worldwide, the persistence of infectious diseases remains one of the most significant threats to the global health.
 The accurate identification of infectious pathogens is fundamental to ongoing research efforts and the delivery of effective health care.

 Pathology’s Clinical Microbiology Laboratory collaborates with the Infectious Disease Division, and the Ragon Institute of Mass General, MIT and Harvard.
-These groups have active research programs in sub-Sarahan Africa (South Africa), Asia (Bangledesh, Vietnam and China) and South America (Peru).
+These groups have active research programs in sub-Saharan Africa (South Africa), Asia (Bangladesh, Vietnam and China) and South America (Peru).
 Investigators from these groups study a diverse array of pathogens including diarrheal pathogens, HIV-1 and Tuberculosis.

 Our Clinical Microbiology laboratory frequently serves as a reference laboratory for these research projects.
 Eric Rosenberg, MD, Co-Director of the Clinical Microbiology Laboratory is also a member of the Infectious Disease Division, serving as a key collaborator within these groups, and as a bridge between the Infectious disease Division, Ragon Institute and the Mass General Pathology Service.